gvwilson/sensibleadventures/cloudherd/new.md

 the kettle!"

 "I thought I saw something."
 Noxy shook her head.
 "I didn't get a good look at it."
-Which wasn't exactly a lie, but was an uncomfortable distance from the truth.
+Which wasn't exactly a lie, she told herself.
 As the soldiers had arrived to help with the fire, only one of them had been the height of the figure she had seen.
 But why would Thokmay have been out in the rain?
-And what had he been doing in the jitty beside her house?

 ----------------------------------------